1999 war in Dagestan: Aftermath

 Russia followed up with a bombing campaign of southeastern Chechnya; on 23 September, Russian fighter jets bombed targets in and around the Chechen capital Grozny.
-Aslan Maskhadov, the president of the Chechen republic of Ichkeria, opposed the invasion of Dagestan, and offered a crackdown on the renegade warlords.
+Aslan Maskhadov, the president of the Chechen Republic of Ichkeria, opposed the invasion of Dagestan, and offered a crackdown on the renegade warlords.
 This offer was refused by the Russian government.
 In October 1999, after a string of four apartment bombings for which Russia blamed the Chechens, Russian ground forces invaded Chechnya, starting the Second Chechen War.
 After the Russian victory, Dagestan has been a site of an ongoing, low-level insurgency, which became part of the whole insurgency in the North Caucasus.
 This conflict between the government and the armed Islamist underground in Dagestan (in particular the Shariat Jamaat group) was aided by the Chechen guerrillas.
 It claimed the lives of hundreds of people, mostly civilians.

 The invasion of Dagestan resulted in the displacement of 32,000 Dagestani civilians.
-According to researcher Robert Bruce Ware, Basayev and Khattab's invasions were potentially genocidal, in that they attacked mountain villages and destroyed entire populations of small ethno-linguistic groups.
+According to researcher Robert Bruce Ware, Basayev and Khattab's invasions were potentially genocidal, in that they attacked mountain villages accommodating entire populations of small ethno-linguistic groups.
 Furthermore, Ware asserts that the invasions are properly described as terrorist attacks because they initially involved attacks against Dagestani civilians and police officers.